Good writing skills can help you in

-quick message that reads, "Help!
-I’m marooned on an island somewhere in
+an editor that read, "Help!
+I’m marooned on an island somewhere in the

 But your training and experience in